cslarsen/csl.name/source/_drafts/jit2.md

 16-bit argument.
 That argument is zero, referring to the first argument `a`.

 CPython — like the JVM, CLR, Forth and many others – is implemented as a [stack machine][stack-machine].
 All the bytecode instructions operate on a _stack_ of objects.
-For example, `LOAD_FAST` will push a reference to `a` on the stack, while `BINARY_MULTIPLY` will pop off two, multiply them together and put their product on the stack.
+For example, `LOAD_FAST` will _push_ a reference to the variable `a` on the stack, while `BINARY_MULTIPLY` will pop off two, multiply them together and put their product on the stack.
+(For our purposes, we will treat the stack as holding integer _values_.)

-If you happen to know [Reverse Polish Notation (RPN)][rpn.wiki], it is basically the same.
 A beautiful property of postfix systems is that subexpressions can be serialized into a linear list of operations.
-For example, in a typical infix mathematical operation such as
+For example, in an infix mathematical expression such as

     2*2 - 3*3

-we would need to first compute the products before subtracting.
-An _infix_ expression can be mechanically converted to _postfix_ form with Djikstra's [Shunting-yard algorithm][shunting-yard.wiki].
-Skipping the details, the expression can be written in postfix form for a stack machine as
+we would need to compute the products _before_ subtracting, jumping back and forth.
+But in a _postfix_ system, we would only ever need to scan forwards.
+For example, the above expression can be translated to [Reverse Polish Notation (RPN)][rpn.wiki] using the [Shunting-yard algorithm][shunting-yard.wiki]:

     2 2 * 3 3 * -

-Reading from the left to right, we push the `2` and `2` onto the stack.
-At `*`, we pop the topmost two numbers, multiply them, and put `4` back on the stack.
-Continuing, we push `3` and `3`, pop them off and put their product `9` on the stack.
-The stack, from bottom-to-top, will now be `[4 9]`.
-The final `-` operation pops the two numbers `9` and `4` and push their difference `-5` on the stack.
+We now move from left to right: Push `2` and `2` on the stack.
+Pop two values off the stack and push their product `4`.
+Push `3` and `3`, pop them off and push their product `9`.
+The stack will now contain `9` on the top and `4` at the bottom.
+We pop them off, subtract `9` from `4`, pushing the sole result `-5` on the stack.

-With that, you can probably understand how most of the CPython interpreter works just by looking at the [list of opcodes][python.opcodes].
-To delve into the details, you can even have a look at [CPython's interpreter loop][python.eval].

-That's all we need for now.
+Now, imagine that the expression was actually written as

+    sqrt(square(2) - square(3))

+Like before, we could encode that in postfix form with

+    push 2, square, push 3, square, subtract, sqrt

+Notice how the use of a stack makes it possible to execute instructions linearly.
+This is exactly how a stack machine operates.
+With that, you will probably understand most of the [CPython opcodes][python.opcodes] and its [interpreter loop][python.eval].

 Part two: Translating Python bytecode to IR
 -------------------------------------------